apify/apify-docs/sources/academy/platform/get_most_of_actors/monetizing_your_actor.md

 >
 > Your profit is computed only from the first two users, since they are on Apify paid plans.
 The revenue for the first user is $50 and for the second $20, i.e. total revenue is $70.
 The total underlying cost is $5 + $2 = $7.
 Since your profit is 80% of the revenue minus the cost, it would be `0.8 * 70 - 7 = $49`.

-You can read more about Actors in store and different pricing models from the perspective of your users in our [Store documentation](https://docs.apify.com/platform/actors/running/actors-in-store).
+You can read more about Actors in the Store and different pricing models from the perspective of your users in our [Store documentation](https://docs.apify.com/platform/actors/running/actors-in-store).

 ### Best practices for pay-per-result Actors

 1. Set `minMemoryMbytes` and `maxMemoryMBytes` in [`actor.json`](https://docs.apify.com/platform/actors/development/actor-definition/actor-json) in your Actor folder.
-If users use more memory than you counted with in your price estimations, their runs will generate more underlying platform usage and will cost your more, which might affect your profit margin.
+If users use more memory than you counted with in your price estimations, their runs will generate more underlying platform usage and will cost you more, which might affect your profit margin.

 2. Always check `ACTOR_MAX_PAID_DATASET_ITEMS` environment variable in your Actor code.
 Your Actor should never return more than `ACTOR_MAX_PAID_DATASET_ITEMS` results, because the user will be not charged for more and you could start generating losses.
 This variable is configurable by the user to limit how much the run will cost them.